metaplex-foundation/docs/docs/02-tools/01-ios/getting-started.md

 Once properly configured, that `Metaplex` instance can be used to access modules providing different sets of features.
 Currently, there is only one NFT module that can be accessed via the `nfts()` method.
 From that module, you will be able to find, create and update NFTs with more features to come.

 ## NFTs
 The NFT module can be accessed via `Metaplex.nfts()` and provide the following methods.
-Currently we only support readding methods.
-Writing and creating NFTs will be suported on the future.
+Currently, we only support reading methods.
+Writing and creating NFTs will be supported in the future.

 - findNftByMint(mint, callback)
 - findNftByMintList(mints, callback)